 Acting as something of a companion to the blogs on this website, each episode contains an audio version of the related blog posts and, in addition, I also chat with special guests from the Laurel & Hardy world, such as authors, experts, film archivists, aficionados and regular fans, like you and me!

 If you like Laurel & Hardy then you’re going to love this podcast too, it’s a must for all fans of the boys.
 But, don’t take my word for it, scroll down to the bottom of this page to see what real fans think about it.

 So, why not take a listen on Spotify, Anchor, Apple Podcasts/iTunes, Google Podcasts or by clicking on the handy podcast player to the sidebar (right):

-In addition to the interview with Steve Massa, there is also audio messages from members of the Blog-Heads community, Christopher Jaunsen and Graham Wale, sharing their thoughts with us on ‘Sugar Daddies’.
+In addition to the interview with Steve Massa, there are also audio messages from members of the Blog-Heads community, Christopher Jaunsen, and Graham Wale, sharing their thoughts with us on ‘Sugar Daddies’.

 To purchase CDs of the Beau Hunks Orchestra’s music contained in these podcasts, click here: https://amzn.to/2CgeCbK